lightlace/cpp-docs.de-de/docs/standard-library/checked-array-iterator-class.md

 ### <a name="remarks"></a>Hinweise

-Weitere Informationen finden Sie unter [Checked Iterators (Überprüfte Iteratoren)](../standard-library/checked-iterators.md).
+Weitere Informationen finden Sie unter [Checked Iterators](../standard-library/checked-iterators.md).

 ### <a name="example"></a>Beispiel